katelyn98/katelyn98.github.io/scripts/wedding_rsvp_google_sheet_setup.md

 # Wedding RSVP Google Sheet Setup

-This setup keeps your custom RSVP page and sends each response into one Google Sheet with four tabs:
+This setup keeps your custom RSVP + registry tracking pages and sends each submission into one Google Sheet with six tabs:

 - `Invites`: private guest list used for phone lookup (not stored in GitHub)
 - `Responses`: every RSVP submission
 - `Summary`: live totals for ceremony, reception, full accepts, partials, declines, and dietary notes, based on the latest RSVP for each phone number
 - `Dietary`: only the latest responses with notes or dietary restrictions
+- `Contributions`: each contribution update submitted from the registry page
+- `Contribution Summary`: live totals for registry contributions (overall + by method)

 If a guest submits the RSVP again with the same phone number, their existing row is updated instead of creating a duplicate row.
 If you already have responses from an older version of the script, running the setup step again will update the sheet headers for the new format.